niteeshchaudhary/stockprediction/readme.md

-# Stock Prediction
+# StockPrediction

-Predict the closing price of stocks with the help of previous data and todays news sentiments.
+-Predict the closing price of stocks with the help of previous data and todays news sentiments.
-The model uses moving average, different stock strategies and news sentiments as factors and predict the closing price.
+-The model uses moving average, different stock strategies and news sentiments as factors and predict the closing price.
 Stock and news data is collected using yahoo web scrapping.

+# How to run ?
 download model and tokenizer folder from https://drive.google.com/drive/folders/1PPKOWUygpNf9HfECWR1wLgiKwNWMGFPx?usp=sharing and place them in backend folder.